MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 |HKEY_LOCAL_MACHINE|SOFTWARE\Microsoft\Power Automate Desktop|ProxyServer|String|

 ***Value***
-- **ProxyAddress:Port (e.g.: myproxy.com:3128)**: The proxy server and port configured, will override the proxy server and port configured in Windows.
+- **ProxyAddress:Port (e.g.: myproxy.com:3128)**: The proxy server and port configured will override the proxy server and port configured in Windows.

 ## Configure Power Automate for desktop to bypass a corporate proxy server

-IT administrators, may set the following registry key, to configure the Power Automate’s bypassing of a corporate proxy server.
+IT administrators may set the following registry key to configure the Power Automate’s bypassing of a corporate proxy server.

 |Hive|Key|Name|Type|
 |---|---|---|---|